 Mexican Independence Day is not Cinco de Mayo.
 Instead, this holiday takes place on the 16th of September every year.

 The day marks the country’s independence from Spain.
 It was Father Miguel Hidalgo y Costilla, a Catholic Priest, who made the first cry for independence in 1810.

-He gained several followers for his cause – a ragtag group of people from different backgrounds that hoped for Mexican independence.
+He gained several followers for his cause – a ragtag group of people from different backgrounds who hoped for Mexican independence.
 However, he was unfortunately defrocked from his Priest status and later beheaded by the Spanish.

 Día Del Niño

-Día Del Niño is the Mexican observance of children’s day.
+Día Del Niño is the Mexican observance of Children’s Day.
 This is a holiday that is celebrated in different forms and on different dates all over the world.

 It was established on December 14, 1954, by the General Assembly of the United Nations (UN).In Mexico, it takes place on the 30th of April each year.